Q: Why did the chicken cross the road?

 Wolfgang Pauli: There already was a chicken on this side of the road.

 The goal of PHY180 is to teach you about the equations and principles used to model a variety of real-world situations.
 For example, you might model the flight of a rocket to determine its energy and velocity at a given time.
-You’ll also use tools from other courses, like differential and integral calculus from ESC194, to model more advanced systems as you progress throughout the course including rotating objects and systems where energy is dissipated.
+You’ll also use tools from other courses, like differential and integral calculus from ESC194, to model more advanced systems as you progress through the course including rotating objects and systems where energy is dissipated.

 Professor